-Since everything in our physics relates back to particle quanta with 3 dimensions, size and texture, all measurements related to speeds, distances, forces and energies remains constant when we try to measure them, regardless of whether me make our measurements in space or on the surface of a massive body.
+Since everything in our physics relates back to particle quanta with 3 dimensions, size, motion and texture, all measurements related to speeds, distances, forces and energies remains constant when we try to measure them, regardless of whether me make our measurements in space or on the surface of a massive body.

 A similar effect kicks in when we try to measure the electric force with a local set of measuring tools.
 The number of neutrinos in the local environment will always and everywhere affect unit length in such a way that the constant k remains constant.
-It is only when an outside observer looks at the measurements, using an outside ruler and outside clock that differences can be detected.
+It’s only when an outside observer looks at the measurements, using an outside ruler and outside clock that differences can be detected.

 With two observers, one in space and one at the surface of a massive body, we can detect differences.
 If we beam in some light from space of a given energy intensity, it will be registered by a local observer as somewhat bluer on the surface than in space, not because any energy was accumulated on the way in from space, but because photons are measured to be bigger and more energetic by local rulers and clocks at the surface.

 Photons are not hollow.
-They do not change in size in response to the composition of the aether.
+They don’t change in size in response to the composition of the aether.
 However, our unit length is the circumference of an electron, which does change in size, depending on the composition of the aether.
 This makes photons appear bigger to an observer at the surface where neutrinos are fewer and rulers are shorter as a consequence.

 Consequently a photon can do more work on Earth than in space.
 All inertial matter is smaller on the surface of planets, and hence easier to accelerate than out in space.
-While this effect is tiny in the vicinity of Earth, it is relatively easy to detect close to the Sun.
+While this effect is tiny in the vicinity of Earth, it’s relatively easy to detect close to the Sun.

 Mercury, located close to the Sun, makes its rounds around the Sun faster than expected when measured with a clock on Earth.
 This anomaly has been known for centuries.
-It was a great puzzle until Einstein came along with his suggestion that clocks run faster on Mercury than on Earth, and that the anomaly is only an anomaly because of this difference.
-Measured with a clock on Mercury, it’s all the other planets that are moving a little too slow.
+It was a great puzzle until Einstein came along with his curved space-time.
+However, we don’t have to resort to this trick in order to solve the puzzle.